Frequently Asked Questions

 - It is difficult to learn about a place without visiting, but the web makes an enormous

 difference.
-Click on the link below to learn more about Cleveland, the home city of the University./cleveland/
+Click here to learn more about Cleveland, the home city of the University.

-- 4. Are African American and Hispanic students at the Mandel School?
+- 4. Are African American and Hispanic students at the Jack, Joseph and Morton Mandel School?

-- Thirty percent (30%) of the student body at the Mandel School identified themselves as African
+- Thirty percent (30%) of the student body at the Jack, Joseph and Morton Mandel School identified themselves as African

 American and 4.0% identified as Hispanic.
 The faculty is 10.7% African American.